v-49/sphinx/source/tutorials/getting_started.rst

 Getting Started
 ==========================

-1. Start the Container (Mount GPU and Specify Directory)
+1. Start the Container and Mount Local Directories
 ----------------------------------------------------------------------------------------------------------------------

 - Start the container using the following command, mounting the GPU and specifying the directory: